Stone Mart

 Quartzite

 Quartzite is a type of metamorphic stone, meaning that it was once a different type of rock altogether and was transformed by intense heat and pressure.
-In the case of quartzite, it was once sandstone but now a versatile and incredibly strong natural stone.
+In the case of quartzite, was once sandstone but is now a versatile and incredibly strong natural stone.

 Onyx